$ ./a.out

 8. Did I commit my code to git in case the TAs need more context?

-9. Did I include the console/GDB/Valgrind output **AND** code surrounding the bug in my Piazza post?
+9. Did I include the console/GDB/Valgrind output **AND** code surrounding the bug in my the class forum post?

 10. Have I fixed other segmentation faults unrelated to the issue I’m having?